The Pomeranian Husky, also known as a Pomsky, has a reputation as one of the designer dog breeds.

 Their expensive price tag (sometimes exceeding $3,000 USD per puppy) comes from the need to artificially inseminate the Pomeranian to create this mix.

-The Pomeranian Husky puppy is one of the most expensive pooches in the world, with prices ranging from $1,000 to $3,000 USD.
+The Pomeranian Husky puppy, or Pomsky puppy, is one of the most expensive small-sized dog breeds in the world, with prices ranging from $1,000 to $3,000 USD.

-This is because of how difficult it is to breed them which in-turn makes this dog incredibly rare.
+This is because of how difficult it is to breed these dogs which, in turn, makes this dog incredibly rare.

-Teacup dogs are cheaper to purchase, but it is strongly advised not to purchase them as they often come from puppy mills and can inherit serious medical issues due to poor breeding.
+Teacup dogs are cheaper to purchase, but it is strongly advised not to purchase them unless you can make sure that they’re from a reputable dealer, as they often come from puppy mills and can inherit serious medical issues due to poor breeding.

-It is more common to find the Husky as the dam (i.e. mother) because it is easier for the larger breed to carry a litter.
+It is more common to find the Husky as the dam (i.e. mother) because it is easier for the larger-sized dog breed to carry a litter.
 Litter sizes are generally between 5 to 7 puppies.

 The weight and size of a Husky Pomeranian Mix can also vary depending on which parent they take after.
-However they usually reach maturity by one year, so you can expect them to be full-grown by their first birthday.
+However a Pomsky puppy usually reaches maturity by one year, so you can expect them to be full-grown by their first birthday.

 Pomeranian Husky Temperament

-This pooch has inherited the strong loyalty gene from their Pomeranian parent.
-They love attention and are likely to get it once they start barking.
+This designer breed has inherited the strong loyalty gene from their Pomeranian parent.
+The Pomeranian Husky love attention and are likely to get it once they start barking.

 A well-socialized and trained Pomeranian Husky should not show any signs of aggression.
-But, being very loyal they are not afraid to defend their territory and family with all their might.
+But, being family dogs the very loyal Pomeranian Husky mix are not afraid to defend their territory and family with all their might.

-As a small breed they are more likely to feel threatened in certain situations than bigger breeds.
+As a small dog breed, they are more likely to feel threatened in certain situations than bigger breeds.

 First and foremost, these pets are companion animals.
 They are very friendly and love the company of their owners, happy to follow you around wherever you go.

-They have a fun-loving personality and are also up for a game in the back garden.
+The Pomeranian Husky has a fun-loving personality and is also up for a game in the back garden.

 But don’t be fooled by their sweet and innocent look.
 What small dogs don’t have in size they make up for in character.